arkq/bluez-alsa/doc/bluealsa-plugins.7.rst

 transfer when the plugin starts the PCM.

 When used on an A2DP sink or HFP/HSP HF/HS node then **bluealsad(8)** must wait for the remote device to acquire the transport.
+The ALSA PCM plugin state model does not define any state that can be directly mapped to this situation, so the BlueALSA PCM plugin offers a choice of behaviors to suit various application requirements.
+The choice is selected using the parameter **hwcompat** (**HWCOMPAT** argument to the pre-defined `bluealsa` PCM) which takes one of the following values:

+- none

-During this waiting time the PCM plugin behaves as if the device "clock" is stopped, it does not generate any poll() events, and the application will be blocked when writing or reading to/from the PCM.
-For applications playing audio from a file or recording audio to a file this is not normally an issue; but when streaming between some other device and a BlueALSA device this may lead to very large latency (delay) or trigger underruns or overruns in the other device.
+    The streams are presented exactly as handled by Bluetooth.
+No adjustments are made to align the PCM more to expected ALSA behavior.
+While waiting for the transport to be acquired the PCM plugin behaves as if the device timer is stopped; it does not generate any poll() events, and the application will be blocked when writing or reading to/from the PCM.
+For applications playing audio from a file or recording audio to a file this is not normally an issue and has the advantage that the played or captured stream does not contain any frames of silence artificially inserted by the plugin.
+However when streaming between some other device and a BlueALSA device this may lead to very large latency (delay) or trigger underruns or overruns in the other device.
+Capture streams may also have brief interruptions caused by Bluetooth radio link interference.
+Some applications, particularly ones which attempt to manage latency such as ``alsaloop(1)``, may become unstable in this situation.

+- busy

+    Causes snd_pcm_open() to return immediately with error code **-EBUSY** ("Device or resource busy") on A2DP sink, HFP-HF and HSP-HS nodes if the transport is not yet acquired.
+This is analogous to a ``hw`` device PCM that is temporarily unavailable (for example because it is in use by some other application).
+With this option the plugin also stops the PCM stream and enters the **SND_PCM_STATE_DISCONNECTED** state if the remote device releases the transport while in use, which is analogous to a removable ``hw`` device being unplugged.
+If a capture stream is interrupted by temporary Bluetooth link instability then the plugin simply blocks temporarily, which may cause issues for some applications as noted for the **none** value above.

 PCM drain and non-blocking operation
 ------------------------------------